 Quickstart

 This guide will walk you through the steps to get Gosuki up and running on Linux.
-Windows and macOS support are planned for future releases.

 Requirements